fbpx

 Read more about the cost of laser eye surgery

 Adjunct Professor Colin Chan is an internationally recognised expert in vision correction procedures, including laser eye surgery (LASIK, SMILE® and ASLA/PRK), refractive lens exchange and laser cataract surgery.
 He has more than 18 years of experience as an eye surgeon and has performed over 8,000 eye surgery procedures.
 Prof Chan also focuses his practice on the treatment of keratoconus and pterygium.
 He has expertise in techniques such as corneal ring implants, collagen cross-linking and corneal transplant.
-He consults at Vision Eye Institute’s Bondi Junction and Chatswood clinics.
+He consults at Vision Eye Institute’s Chatswood clinic.

 SMILE® is a registered trademark of Carl Zeiss Meditec.